A Glossary of Dress Shoe Styles -- Names, Photos, and Descriptions

 - Shortwing.
 Notice how the wings curve down at the middle of the shoe?

 - Plain Toe / "PTBs."
-Plain Toe Bluchers -- particularly in a dark color with a contrasting welt as shown here, and with a round or bulbous toe -- are reddit standards.
+Plain Toe Bluchers—particularly in a dark color with a contrasting welt as shown here, and with a round or bulbous toe—are extremely common, in both dressy and casual lasts.
 See Tricker's Robert (shown here in black shell) and Alden's Color 8 Shell PTBs.
 Note that plain toe derbies also exist, but I'd prefer a blucher.

 - Cap Toe.
 Kinda silly; meant for oxfords.
 Not wrong or bad, just not the best in its class.